- What Is Sleep-Related Bruxism?

 Schedule a Sleep Apnea Consultation With 172 NYC Dental

-Do you suspect you might have sleep apnea and bruxism?
+Do you suspect you might have sleep apnea and bruxism or are you experiencing another dental emergency?
 We have the diagnostic equipment and experience to identify your sleep apnea and guide you to a treatment plan that can help you find relief.
 Learn more about our sleep apnea services or call to schedule an appointment.